vmedea/neurocat/README.md

 ![screenshot of the command-line utility neurocat](doc/screenshots/screenshot.webp)

 `neurocat` is an utility similar to `lolcat` for coloring text in the terminal.
 The twist is that it uses the CLIP model (a neural network trained on image-text pairs) associations to generate a color scheme for words.
+Artificial synesthesia, if you will.

 There's some resemblance to the text effects of some old MUDs, except fully automatic!